 2. Infographics Content Marketing

 Infographics refer to data presented in a mix of text, charts, or tables to provide information that’s easily understood or digested by readers.
-They're useful if you’re simplifying complex topics.
+They're useful if you’re simplifying complex topics and can be very useful for sharing on things like social media and email marketing.

 3. Blog Content Marketing